MicrosoftDocs/ai-builder/ai-builder-docs/draft-with-copilot.md

 ---
-title: Get started with Copilot
+title: Get started with Copilot (preview)
 description: Learn how to use Copilot to expedite AI prompt creation.
 author: ashbhati
 contributors: